24th-25th of April • 2026

 • Prof. Roland Devlieger

-Professor Maternal and Fetal Medicine, Department of Obstetrics and Gynecology, University Hospitals Leuven, Leuven / Belgium.
+Professor Maternal and Fetal Medicine, Department of Obstetrics and Gynecology, University Hospitals Leuven

 • Prof. Asma Khalil

-MD, PhD, Professor of Obstetrics and Maternal-Fetal Medicine at St George’s University Hospital (University of London)б Founder of the Twins Trust Centre for Research and Clinical Excellence, London / UK
+MD, PhD, Professor of Obstetrics and Maternal-Fetal Medicine at St George’s University Hospital (University of London)б Founder of the Twins Trust Centre for Research and Clinical Excellence

 • Dr. Robert B. B. Samaha

-MD, PhD, MBA, Department of Obstetrics, Perinatology and Neonatology, Center of Postgraduate Medical Education; Founder and Chairman of Maternal Fetal Medicine Foundation, Warsaw / Poland
+MD, PhD, MBA, Department of Obstetrics, Perinatology and Neonatology, Center of Postgraduate Medical Education; Founder and Chairman of Maternal Fetal Medicine Foundation

 MD, MSc, staff physician in the Division of Maternal-Fetal Medicine at Sunnybrook Health Sciences Centre.
-He serves as Program Research Director and Senior Scientist at the Sunnybrook Research Institute, and is a Full Professor at the University of Toronto, Toronto / Canada
+He serves as Program Research Director and Senior Scientist at the Sunnybrook Research Institute, and is a Full Professor at the University of Toronto

-MD, MPH, Associate Professor in Maternal-Fetal Medicine in the Department of Obstetrics & Gynecology, Philadelphia / USA
+MD, MPH, Associate Professor in Maternal-Fetal Medicine in the Department of Obstetrics & Gynecology

 • Prof. Eric Jauniaux

-Prof. Eric Jauniaux, MD, PhD, FRCOG — Professor of Obstetrics and Fetal Medicine at the EGA Institute, University College London, and Honorary Consultant Obstetrician & Gynaecologist at UCLH, member of the Early Pregnancy and Reproductive Health teams in London / UK
+MD, PhD, FRCOG, Prof. of Obstetrics and Fetal Medicine at the EGA Institute, University College London, and Honorary Consultant Obstetrician & Gynaecologist at UCLH, member of the Early Pregnancy and Reproductive Health teams in London

 • Prof. Dr. Stefan Verlohren

-Director & Chief Physician, Clinic and Polyclinic for Obstetrics and Prenatal Medicine at the Universitätsklinikum Hamburg‑Eppendorf (UKE), Professor of Obstetrics and Prenatal Medicine (W3 professorship) at UKE, Hamburg / Germany
+Director & Chief Physician, Clinic and Polyclinic for Obstetrics and Prenatal Medicine at the Universitätsklinikum Hamburg‑Eppendorf (UKE), Professor of Obstetrics and Prenatal Medicine (W3 professorship) at UKE

 • Dr. Raffaele Napolitano

-Dr. Raffaele Napolitano — Consultant in Obstetrics & Fetal Medicine and Lead Clinician for the Ultrasound Screening Unit at UCLH, member of ISUOG Clinical Standards Committee and RCOG study group, London / UK
+Consultant in Obstetrics & Fetal Medicine and Lead Clinician for the Ultrasound Screening Unit at UCLH, member of ISUOG Clinical Standards Committee and RCOG study group

-MD, Consultant in Obstetrics & Fetal Medicine at the Fondazione Policlinico Universitario Agostino Gemelli IRCCS, Lead clinician for the Fetal Medicine Unit and High‑Risk Pregnancy Unit, Member of ISUOG, Rome / Italy
+MD, Consultant in Obstetrics & Fetal Medicine at the Fondazione Policlinico Universitario Agostino Gemelli IRCCS, Lead clinician for the Fetal Medicine Unit and High‑Risk Pregnancy Unit, Member of ISUOG

 • Prof. Roger Smith